vass-engineering/Lab-kubernetesSpray-v1.20.2/Readme.md

 ```

-Configure StorageClass glusterfs-storage as your default StorageClass:
+* Configure StorageClass glusterfs-storage as your default StorageClass:
 ----------------------------------------------------------------------

 Check the name of your storageclass:

 ```
-k get StorageClass
+kubectl get StorageClass
 NAME                PROVISIONER               AGE
 glusterfs-storage   kubernetes.io/glusterfs   10m
 ```